Sports Physiotherapy

 This allows our Manchester-based sports physiotherapists to:

-• Identify the root causes of sport-related pain
+• Identify the root causes of sport-related pain rather than treating symptoms in isolation

 • Recognise movement patterns that increase injury risk